s-mullaly/JamesBondGamble/README.md

 This project was completed during a course on simulations as part of the Georgia Tech MS Analytics program.

-The notebook used for this project along with the report are included in this repository.
+The notebook used for this project is included in this repository.